Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 ## Adding Messages

-Messages should follow these recommendations rules:
+Messages should follow these rules:
 1. Messages must be MSB leftmost bit
 2. Messages <=8 bits endianness should be specified
 3. Wherever possible, bit-wise decoding and byte-wise decoding should happen in seperate bytes to avoid confusion.